A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma: Compositional properties for resampling oracles

-\begin{theorem}[\cite{ParallelHarris}] Suppose that $\mathfrak R$ is an oblivious resampling oracle for $\mathcal A$, which is not necessarily T-commutative.
-Then: \begin{itemize} \item $\mathfrak R$ is an oblivious resampling oracle for $\oa$. \item The relation $\sim$ is a dependency relation for $\oa$. \item If the resampling oracle $\mathfrak R$ on $\mathcal A$ is regenerating, then the resampling oracle on $\oa$ is also regenerating. \item If the resampling oracle $\mathfrak R$ on $\mathcal A$ is injective, then the resampling oracle on $\oa$ is also injective. \end{itemize} \end{theorem}

-It would seem reasonable that if $\mathcal A$ is commutative in the sense of Kolmogorov, then $\oa$ would be as well.
-Unfortunately, we do not know how to show such a result.
-We can show, however, that if $\mathcal A$ is T-commutative, then $\oa$ is as well, plus inheriting further nice properties.
-This is a good illustration of how the new definition of commutativity is easier to work with, beyond its advantage of greater generality.
+It would seem reasonable that if $\mathbf R$ is commutative, then $\obr$ should be as well.
+We will indeed show this for matrix commutativity.
+By contrast, it does not seem to hold for strong commutativity.
+This is a good illustration of how the new commutativity definition is easier to work with, beyond its advantage of greater generality.